videntifier/hackathon/README.md

 ```
 ###Troubleshooting

-If you are on linux and cannot connect, try installing libssl-dev
+If you are on linux and cannot connect, try installing the following libraries:
+libssl libssl-dev openssl
+libpng3-dev libpng libjpeg8-dev libjpeg-dev libjpeg62
+libfontconfig libfontconfig1

 ###Notes